Scheduled MonumentsWalesBeacon Ring Camp (Caer Digoll)

 What is Beacon Ring Camp (Caer Digoll)?

-Beacon Ring Camp, known locally as Caer Digoll, is a prehistoric hillfort situated in Monmouthshire, Wales.
+Beacon Ring Camp, known locally as Caer Digoll, is a prehistoric hillfort located in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG011.

 What period does Beacon Ring Camp (Caer Digoll) date from?

 Beacon Ring Camp (Caer Digoll) dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Beacon Ring Camp (Caer Digoll)?